sudislife/TechOne/README.md

 ### Running the App

-To run the web application, use the following command:
+To run the web application, open terminal in the cloned directory and use the following command:
 ```bash
 streamlit run app.py
 ```